tomrailio/genai-cicd-ref/README.md

 ![Reference Architecture](ref.png)

 There are two main flows: the CI (testing) flow where you can run `helix test` locally or in CI.
+And the CD flow where changes to AI apps merged to the main branch get reconciled into the cluster using Flux.

 # Setup